Pseudo-loop conditions: Introduction

 In this article we initiate the systematic study of this type of situation by investigating, in full generality, sets of h1 identities of the form

-the number $m$ of occurrences of $f$ is called the \emph{width} of the set.
-Satisfaction of such sets of identities in a variety can be characterized by the algebras of the variety forcing a constant tuple into certain $m$-ary relations -- a straightforward generalization of loops in graphs.
-Similarly to the situation for undirected graphs~\cite{olsak-loop}, we prove that for each fixed width $m\geq 2$, there exists a weakest condition of width $m$.
+We call the number $m$ of occurrences of $f$ the \emph{width} of the set, and the set itself a \emph{loop condition of width $m$}.
+We are going to show that satisfaction of a loop condition of width $m$ in a variety can be characterised by the algebras of the variety forcing a constant tuple into certain $m$-ary relations -- a straightforward generalisation of a loop in graphs.
+Similarly to the situation for undirected graphs~\cite{olsak-loop}, we are then going to prove that for each fixed width $m\geq 2$, there exists a weakest condition of width $m$.
+We utilize this fact to provide a new, short, and relatively elementary proof of the above-mentioned theorem that non-trivial idempotent varieties can be characterised by a single loop condition (of width~3).

-This approach allows us to provide a short and, compared to the original one in~\cite{olsak-idempotent}, elementary proof of the existence of a weakest idempotent Mal'cev condition similar to Ol\v{s}\'{a}k's identities: we first perform a purely syntactic composition in order to obtain, from a Taylor term, a term which satisfies some identity of the above form and of width $3$; then, we simply refer to the above-mentioned existence of a weakest condition of width 3.